shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 {% include base_path %}

-We develop defect-aware predictive digital twins for semiconductor materials and advanced packaging, leveraging advanced modeling and simulation to capture defect initiation, evolution, and their effects on performance and reliability.
+We develop defect-aware predictive digital twins for engineering materials, including semiconductor materials, advanced packaging, and battery materials, leveraging advanced modeling and simulation to capture defect initiation, evolution, and their effects on performance and reliability.

 Reliability for Semiconductor Advanced Packaging with Defects:
 ------